About This Project

 Unified = 10 × (0.9 × norm(AvgIQ) + 0.1 × norm(Value))

-• Value: AvgIQ / (Input $/M + Output $/M); both AvgIQ and Value are cohort-normalized to 0–100 before blending.
+• Value: AvgIQ / (Input $/M + Output $/M); both AvgIQ and Value are cohort-normalized to 0–100 before blending into Unified.

 National score (USA vs China)